OpenVADL/openvadl/CONTRIBUTING.md

 referenced in the body with `#<issue-id>`.
 The optional `scope` provides additional orientation by indicating to which _subproject_ the commit belongs.
 Examples for the scope are `frontend, viam, iss, gcb, ...`.

+> [!IMPORTANT]
+> Avoid commits that only fixes formatting and checkstyle issues.
+Just amend the checkstyle fixes to your previous commit.
+Avoid repeating commit messages like abc: Fix xyz when retrying a bug fix after a failed CI run.
+Ammend new changes to the previous commit, or rewrite commit history, by squashing such commits before requesting a review.

 ### Branch Naming

 Branches should represent the work performed on the branch.
 It must therefore have the form